davidlahoz/kandji-macos-scripts/README.md

 ### Features

-- **Scripts Directory**: Contains essential monitoring scripts such as battery health status and FreeSpaceMonitor.
+- **[Scripts](/Scripts)**: Contains essential monitoring scripts such as battery health status and FreeSpaceMonitor.
 These scripts utilize exit codes to communicate results effectively within the Kandji framework.

-- **Utilities**: This section utilizes the Kandji API and Python to generate a list of installed applications in JSON format.
+- **[Utilities](Utilities)**: This section utilizes the Kandji API and Python to generate a list of installed applications in JSON format.
 It offers the flexibility to filter and create user lists based on application usage.

 ## Configuration

 ### Prerequisites

-To utilize these scripts effectively, certain variables need to be set up as per your environment:
+To utilize the DeviceAppFiltering scripts effectively, certain variables from `1.GetAllDeviceID.py` need to be set up as per your environment:

 - `API_KEY`: Your personal API key from [Kandji](https://support.kandji.io/support/solutions/articles/72000560412-kandji-api).
 - `subdomain`: Your specific Kandji subdomain.